Object-Oriented Programming in Python (OOP): Tutorial

 Filou is 8 year(s) old.

-An example for where Object-Oriented programming in Python might come in handy, is our Python For Finance: Algorithmic Trading tutorial.
-In it, Karlijn explains how to set up a trading strategy for a stock portfolio.
+An example of where Object-Oriented programming in Python might come in handy is our Python For Finance: Algorithmic Trading tutorial.
+In it, we explain how to set up a trading strategy for a stock portfolio.
 The trading strategy is based on the moving average of a stock price.
 If

 signals['short_mavg'][short_window:] > signals['long_mavg'][short_window:] is fulfilled, a signal is created.
 This signal is a prediction for the stock's future price change.
-In the code below, you'll see that there is first a initialisation, followed by the moving average calculation and signal generation.
+In the code below, you'll see that there is first an initialization, followed by the moving average calculation and signal generation.
 Since this is not object-oriented code, it's just one big chunk that gets executed at once.
 Notice that we're using

 aapl in the example, which is Apple's stock ticker.
 If you wanted to do this for a different stock, you would have to rewrite the code.